 Authors of accepted abstracts are invited to submit full papers to be included in the ICEC conference proceedings which will also be indexed with a DOI.
 Click here for further information or see the Proceedings of the 2nd International Conference on Evolving Cities for the conference proceedings from ICEC 2021.

 Will there be conference proceedings?

 ICEC 2023 will have a conference proceedings, all authors of accepted abstracts are invited to submit full papers to be included in the proceedings which will be indexed with a DOI.
 Further infomration, including a paper template can be found here.

 See the Proceedings of the 2nd International Conference on Evolving Cities for the conference proceedings from ICEC 2021.

 Is financial support available for international students?

-The conference is run on a non-profit basis and therefore we cannot offer financial support to attendees, please check the rates for the early bird registration period.
+The conference is run on a non-profit basis and therefore we cannot offer financial support to attendees, please check the registration rates for the prices and see ICEC 2023 terms and conditions.

 What accommodation is available?